blefo/FSRLearning/README.md

 y = australian_data[australian_data.columns[14]]
 ```

-After this step we can simply run a feature selection and ranking process that maximises a metric.
+After this step we can simply run the feature selection and ranking process that maximises balanced accuracy for classification problems.

 ```python
 from FSRLearning import FeatureSelectorRL